Sexual health is just a part of your overall physical and mental health and it is important to look after in just the same way.

 Alternatively contact Umbrella - Umbrella clinics can provide all kinds of contraception methods, including LARCs and condoms.

 If you have sex without contraception, emergency contraception can be used up to 5 days afterwards and is available free from your GP, some Pharmacies and Umbrella clinics.
 Emergency contraception is more effective if used as soon as possible after having unprotected sex.

-If you require access to Emergency Hormonal Contraception (EHC) please use this list of pharmacies who can provide you with this in Solihull.
+If you need Emergency Hormonal Contraception (EHC) please use our list of pharmacies who provide this in Solihull.